matttgregg/advent2024ex/README.md

 Maybe some smarter caching could squeeze out a bit more performance - my run is currently running around the 0.5s mark - but I'm not sure the payoff is worth it.
 (Just for kicks, I turned of caching to see what happened, and unsurprisingly my laptop ground to a halt.)

-Update: Realised after that even for part 2, I still don't need to collect the paths.
-It's fun for debug/visualizations, but not a requirement given that they're all unique by construction.

 # [Day 12](https://adventofcode.com/2024/day/12)

 Moving from something heavily based on efficiency to something much more geometric.
 I always find it interesting how to apply what's essentially a path finding algorithm to a non-obvious space.
 In this case, finding connected sets, finding contiguous edges to an area.